 Students have specific protections while they are students so that their private information is not compromised and so that they can access their educational records.
 Legally, these student protections are codified in FERPA law.

-The University of Washington Bothell/Cascadia College Library has a longstanding commitment to the value of open student research and scholarship, as well as student rights while working and publishing openly.
+We, the authors, have a longstanding commitment to the value of open student research and scholarship, as well as student rights while working and publishing openly.
 As new tools, platforms, and practices related to digital scholarship and open pedagogy emerge, it is important to continue to focus on student rights while working on course projects or guided research that may be shared openly.

 The value and opportunities of open student scholarship and open pedagogy include (but are not limited to) the following: